pokutuna/express-validate-slack/README.md

 // 2.
 Enable this middleware
 app.use(verifySlack("<SLACK_SIGNING_SECRET>"));

-// or enable this at a mount point.
+// or enable middleware for a route.
 // see https://expressjs.com/en/guide/using-middleware.html
 app.post(
   "/slack/slash-command",